-If you click "..." and then View my bill, Azure takes you to the Cost Management + Billing - Invoices page, which helps you analyze where Azure is generating costs.
+If you select "..." and then View my bill, Azure takes you to the Cost Management + Billing - Invoices page, which helps you analyze where Azure is generating costs.

-Azure is a large product, and the Azure portal user interface (UI) reflects this.
-The sliding blade approach allows you to navigate back and forth through the various administrative tasks with ease.
+Azure is a large product, and the Azure portal user interface (UI) reflects this scope.
+The sliding pane approach allows you to navigate back and forth through the various administrative tasks with ease.
 Let's experiment a bit with this UI so you get some practice.

 With Azure Advisor, you can:

 - Get proactive, actionable, and personalized best practices recommendations.